elixir-europe/rdmkit/pages/tool_assembly/labid_assembly.md

 ## Key Features

-LabID is powered by a database that allows recording and interconnecting laboratory entities involved in life-science research (samples, reagents, instruments, protocols...).
+LabID is powered by a database that allows recording and interconnecting laboratory entities involved in life-science research (e.g. samples, reagents, instruments, and protocols).
 The result is a comprehensive knowledge graph capturing relationships between experimental components, enabling researchers to trace data provenance and share the full context of their research.

-- **Sample Management**: Track and organize biological samples with complete provenance information
+- **Sample Management**: Track and organise biological samples with complete provenance information
 - **Dataset Management**: Register and annotate datasets with metadata and experimental parameters
 - **Electronic Lab Notebook**: Document experiments and observations
 - **Inventory System**: Manage reagents, instruments, and other lab resources
 - **Workflow Integration**: Keep track of workflow versions and workflow executions for platforms like Galaxy or Nextflow, and custom scripts.
 Import and export from/to platforms like WorkflowHub and Git.

 You can find a video with an overview of LabID's features [here](https://s3.embl.de/gbcs-public/labid-user-docs/labid-overview.mov).
-The video dates back from the time the software was called "Stocks", the features are the same though, and the interface only changed slightly since.
+The video dates back to the time the software was called "Stocks".
+The features are the same, though, and the interface has only changed slightly since.

 ## Which tasks can be solved with LabID?
 - referencing instruments, reagents and specimen available in an institute or research team
 - documenting assays performed in the lab, [associating](data_interlinking) them to the instrument, reagent and specimen used (e.g imaging of some tissue on a microscope)
 - [storing and archiving](data_organisation) of raw and processed data (e.g archiving a copy to a S3 bucket)
 - [adding metadata](metadata_management) to any entity using custom or controlled vocabulary
-- [sharing](sharing) data, protocols and assays with internal colleagues
+- [sharing](sharing) data, protocols, and assays with internal colleagues
 - document the execution of a script or workflow, together with the associated data and parameters.
 Export the resulting "workflow run" as a [Worklfow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/).

 ## How to access LabID?
-LabID is typically installed at the level of an institute or research group on a unix server.
-The LabID user interface is then accessible via a web browser, on client machine that can access the server.
+LabID is typically installed at the institute or research group level on a Unix server.
+The LabID user interface is accessible via a web browser, on a client machine that can access the server.

 A public demo server is available at [https://labid-demo.embl.de/](https://labid-demo.embl.de/) so you can get a feeling of the user interface.
 Most [trainings from the user-documentation](https://grp-gbcs.embl-community.io/labid-user-docs/training/) can also be followed along with this demo server.